MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ### Task 1 – Create Development environment

+A developer environment might already exit in your account, if not:
 1. Open a new tab, navigate to `https://powerapps.microsoft.com/en-us/developerplan` and select **Existing user?
 Add a dev environment**, log in with your Microsoft 365 credentials if prompted again.